facebook/react/docs/docs/installation.md

 #### Brunch

-To create an optimized product build with Brunch, just add the `-p` flag to the build command.
+To create an optimized production build with Brunch, just add the `-p` flag to the build command.
 See the [Brunch docs](http://brunch.io/docs/commands) for more details.

 #### Webpack